1010101012101/ghci-reload-demo/README.md

 example code uses a Yesod/Warp web server as a demo because it's simple to setup but a very common real-world use-case.

+This project is runnable by simply loading `DevelMain` in GHCi.
+You can compile it with Cabal, but that's not the point of this demo.

 The idea is that you have two main modules: `Main` and `DevelMain`.
 The former for production, the latter for development. `DevelMain` starts your server and manages updates to the